Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 The full changelog information is available at:

-http://www.nimbusproject.org/docs/2.5/changelog.htmlNimbus 2.5 RC2 is available for download at:
+https://www.nimbusproject.org/docs/2.5/changelog.htmlNimbus 2.5 RC2 is available for download at:

-http://www.nimbusproject.org/downloads/The community testing and feedback has been an invaluable help, this has been the most active and productive release candidate cycle that Nimbus has seen and we think it will show in the final release.
+https://www.nimbusproject.org/downloads/The community testing and feedback has been an invaluable help, this has been the most active and productive release candidate cycle that Nimbus has seen and we think it will show in the final release.
 We would like to thank all who volunteered their effort to help with testing and submitted patches to this release.
 Specifically, we would like to acknowledge the help of Pierre Riteau, Patrick Armstrong, Paul Marshall, Paulo Motta, Marien Ritzenthaler, Colin Leavett-Brown, and Matt Vliet.

 -